JuliaMath/RandomMatrices.jl/README.md

 # Stochastic processes

-Provides finite-dimensional matrix representations of stochastic operators.
+Julia iterators for stochastic operators.

-In the following, `dt` is the time interval being discretized over and `t_end` is the final time.

-- `BrownianProcess(dt, t_end)` generates a vector corresponding to a Brownian random walk starting from time `t=0` and position `x=0`
-- `WhiteNoiseProcess(dt, t_end)` generates a vector corresponding to white noise.
+All subtypes of `StochasticProcess` contain at least one field, `dt`, representing the time interval being discretized over.

+The available `StochasticProcess`es are

+- `BrownianProcess(dt)`: Brownian random walk.
+   The state of the iterator is the cumulative displacement of the random walk.
+- `WhiteNoiseProcess(dt)` : White noise.
+   The value of this iterator is `randn()*dt`.
+   The state associated with this iterator is `nothing`.
-- `StochasticAiryProcess(dt, t_end, beta)` generates the largest eigenvalue corresponding to the stochastic Airy process with real positive `beta`.
-This is known to be distributed in the `t_end -> Inf` limit to the `beta`-Tracy-Widom law.
+- `StochasticAiryProcess(dt, beta)`: stochastic Airy process with real positive `beta`.
+   The value of this iterator in the limit of an infinite number of iterations is known to follow the `beta`-Tracy-Widom law.
+   The state associated with this iteratior is a `SymTridiagonal` matrix whose largest eigenvalue is the value of this process.

 # Invariant ensembles